khronokernel/khronokernel.github.io/topbar/aboutme.markdown

 permalink: /about-me/
 ---

 My name is Mykola Grymalyuk, or more commonly known as khronokernel.
 I do a lot of work around macOS and hackintoshes, including co-founding [Dortania](https://dortania.github.io/).
-This blog is less focussed on Hackintosh and Acidanthera news, for that I recommend checking out my other site [dortania.github.io](https://dortania.github.io)
+This blog is less focussed on Hackintosh and Acidanthera news, for that I recommend checking out Dortania's dedicated site: [dortania.github.io](https://dortania.github.io)

 ### How did you get started with hackintoshes?

 To not bore you too much, I'll try to give a semi-simple timeline.
 More in-depth history can be found just by going through my Github and Reddit history ;p

 When I was 13, my mother was dating a guy at the time who was an Apple enthusiast and collector.
-He did laptop repairs before and had gifted me a 2011 13" MacBookAir(MacBookAir4,2) running Mavericks.
+He did laptop repairs before and had gifted me a 2011 13" MacBook Air (MacBookAir4,2) running Mavericks.
 That was my first experience with OS X.

 A few months later, I found an old Acer Aspire(Core2 Quad Q6600) sitting by the side of a dumpster with a monitor.
 We took it in and the machine still worked!
 My mom's boyfriend already had his own hackintosh in a PowerMac G5 case, so I decided I wanted to try that out as well on my new PC.
 I first started out with [tonymacx86's iBoot](https://www.tonymacx86.com/resources/iboot-3-3-0.38/) and running Mac OS X Snow Leopard, and was an unsurprising headache to setup with how sparse good documentation was.